LuckyHyena/DnD/5e/5e_reference.md

 An intelligent mount, or one the rider is not controlling, retains its own initiative count and has no restrictions on its movement or actions.

 ## Controlling a mount
 A mount the rider is controlling acts on the rider's initiative, including on the turn the rider mounted it.
 The mount has full movement speed but can only take the Dash, Disengage, or Dodge actions.

-The rider may spend their action to try to make the mount Attack.
+> **homebrew:** the rider may spend their action to make an _Animal Handling_ check, and if they're successful their mount may use the Attack action this turn.

 # Underwater combat
 Creatures and objects immersed in water have resistance to all fire damage.